laragrad/uuid/README.md

 ## Description

-Package provides any functions to generate and analyze UUID.
+Package provides any functions to generate and analyze UUID with custom structure.

 ### Structure of generated UUID